 Adrenal crisis, or Addisonian crisis, needs urgent medical attention.
 Dial 999 to request an ambulance if you or someone you know are experiencing adrenal crisis.

-You will be given lots of fluid through a vein in your arm to rehydrate you.
+In hospital, you will be given lots of fluid through a vein in your arm to rehydrate you.
 This will contain a mixture of salts and sugars (sodium, glucose and dextrose) to replace those that your body is lacking.
-You will also be injected with hydrocortisone to replace the missing hormone, cortisol.
+You will also be injected with hydrocortisone to replace the missing cortisol hormone.

 Any underlying causes of the adrenal crisis, such as an infection, will also be treated.